Last updated on January 16th, 2018

 2. Follow the Trends

 Reviewing rebranding efforts will also help you in this area.
-Especially important is to stay aware of the trends in modern logo design, as you move into the New Year.
+Especially important is to stay aware of the trends on how to design logo for the business, as you move into the New Year.
 While the last several years have made it easy to see that most industries are opting for simplicity and minimalism in their logo design, this isn’t necessarily true of all fields and locations.
 A logo designer employed with a small business should be aware of local design trends as much as the national standard, and be able to combine the two into a classy, sharp and effective design that will last for years to come.

 According to DesignBolts, the up and coming logo trends for 2015 include